Convention Session Proposals

-The 2021 TMEA Virtual Clinic/Convention will feature approximately 170 clinics for current and future music educators.
-To present a clinic you must complete an online proposal by the October 18th deadline (link to submit is below the following important information on proposing):
+The 2022 TMEA Clinic/Convention will feature approximately 300 clinics for current and future music educators and music showcases throughout the convention center.
+To present a clinic or music showcase, you must complete an online proposal by the June 1 deadline.
+The link to submit is below the following important information on proposing.

 There are two types of clinics: